jtamboli07/BPMEWorkshop/case_Management.md

 ![build_project](images/buildproject/36.png)

 Events can also come from external triggers like BusinessWorks.
 A good example could be a customer canceling a request for service through an email message.
-BW can read the email, and correlate the message with an existing case that intern could cause the event to cancel the process / customer request.
+BW can read the email, and correlate the message with an existing case that intern could cause the event to cancel the process/customer request.

+## Analytics
 ![build_project](images/buildproject/37.png)

+Analytics is a really important piece of the Case management Framework.
+To better manage user performance Process KPI's you need to visualize the work in the system.
+We use TIBCO Spotfire to visualize all aspects of the solution.
+Spotfire is good at visualizing data from not only the BPM system but data from the entire organization that forms part of any BPM solution including all systems of record.
+The Spotfire dashboard is exposed inside the CMF UI so that users don't have to load a separate application to see what's going on.
+TIBCO BPM provides dashboards for users at different levels, like Management, Supervisor, and end-users.